BBaysinger/bb-portfolio/README.md

 Custom infinite carousel with master/slave layering for synchronized parallax.
 Distinct traits:

+- Uses browser-native horizontal scrolling as the primary gesture surface (trackpad/scroll-wheel/touch swipe), so momentum/inertia comes “for free” and integrates naturally with the platform.

+  Accessibility upside: because it stays a real scroll surface (not a fully custom pointer-gesture layer), it tends to work better with standard browser input behaviors and OS-level scroll settings.

 <a id="frontend-route-synced-carousel"></a>
 Route-synced navigation + deep linking is first-class: route updates are gated until the carousel index is “stable” after inertia.